bmilioli/qrcode-profile-backend/README.md

 ## Deploys

-This application is deployed in heroku and can be accesse the backend in: https://qrcode-profile-backend.herokuapp.com/ and the frontend in: https://qrcode-profile-frontend.herokuapp.com/
+This application is deployed in heroku and can be accesse the backend in: https://qrcode-profile-backend.herokuapp.com/ and the frontend in: https://qrcode-profile-frontend.herokuapp.com/.
+Bouth was deployed using docker.

 All the data is stored in a mongoDB database in mlab